LF Group Chair of Digital Innovation

 Prof. Dr. Claudia Lehmann

-LF Group Chair of Digitial Innovation in Service Industries
+LF Group Chair of Digital Innovation in Service Industries

 What we do